 My early career was spent trying on many different hats.
 I left high school for college, enrolling in the journalism program at Ohio State University, before deciding it wasn’t quite the right fit for me.
 I then worked in the hospitality industry and ran my own residential cleaning business, called Clean by Kirstie.
 Managing this business helped me to overcome some of my shy introvert tendencies, and I learned a lot about the responsibility and self-discipline required to oversee a successful venture.

 My spiritual journey started at this time in my life.
-The catalyst for it was a book my then mother-in-law pointed me towards, entitled A Course in Miracles.
+The catalyst for this journey was actually a book that my mother-in-law pointed me towards called A Course in Miracles.
 It teaches true forgiveness, a concept that sounds great on paper, but is not so easy when attempting to put into practice.
-In order to help myself with this, I became a learning sponge, reading and striving to apply spiritual ideas from many different books, such as The Secret by Rhonda Byrne, The Places That Scare You by Pema Chodron, and The Power of Now by Eckhart Tolle.
+In order to help myself with this, I became a learning sponge, reading and striving to apply spiritual ideas from many different books such as The Secret by Rhonda Byrne, The Places That Scare You by Pema Chodron, and The Power of Now by Eckhart Tolle.
 I officially became a self-help book junkie!

-The events of 9/11 were a wake-up call for me.
+The events of 9/11 were one of life’s “wake-up” calls for me.
 I realized I felt stuck in a line of work that no longer fulfilled me.
 I didn’t want to waste anymore of my precious time.
 That’s when I re-enrolled in college, graduating with a B.A. in International Relations.
-As the granddaughter of an immigrant, I was hoping to find work helping immigrants obtain housing and English language skills.
-Like many of us schmucks, I simply couldn’t find a job in my field.
-I ended up working in a call center.
-After a layoff, I moved on to a few other customer services positions before my final job as a team lead in quality assurance.

-While in my last position, I went through a painful divorce.
+After a decade-long relationship, I went through a painful divorce – another defining moment of growth for me.
 Thanks to my work in applying lessons of forgiveness to the situation, we were able to come out the other side as friendly acquaintances, rather than bitter enemies.
 This success gleaned from a failure firmed up my faith in the power of forgiveness to positively alter lives.

 I also finally figured out my own life purpose during this period.
 In a moment of inspiration one day, it hit me that none of the self-help books I’d come across conveyed the nitty-gritty, terrifyingly hilarious roller coaster ride that would ensue when a normal Jane like myself tried to become enlightened.
 I’d read a lot of material that taught the basics of the craft, and even some with specific exercises, but none of it expressed what it was actually like on a day-to-day basis to go from a regular ego-driven schmuck to a Being of Light and Love.